Brexit – Information for doctors

-All applications from EEA and Swiss doctors submitted by 11 pm on the date the UK is due to leave the EU will be processed under the existing rules.
+All applications from EEA and Swiss doctors submitted by 11 pm on the 31 January 2020 will be processed under the existing rules.

 How will Brexit affect doctors with provisional registration, as opposed to doctors with full registration?

-If the UK leaves without a deal, any EEA or Swiss doctors who hold provisional registration on the date the UK leaves the EU will be able to apply for full registration under the arrangements as they were, before the UK left the EU.
+If the UK leaves without a deal, any EEA or Swiss doctors who hold provisional registration on the 31 January 2020 will be able to apply for full registration under the arrangements as they were, before the UK left the EU.